 In addition to the legal penalties, you can suffer many other negative ramifications of a DWI conviction.

-Don’t make the mistake of failing to take a DWI crime seriously.
 Your Dallas drunk driving attorney will work diligently to see that the prosecutor’s case is dropped or dismissed if at all possible.

 Every DWI case is different, and every judge is different, so you won’t know exactly what your legal penalties will be until the day of sentencing; however, there are some basic penalties that are mandated by statute, depending on the drunk driving crime you’re charged with.